alexmontdor/GT_38_driver/readme.md

 # GT-38 Wireless Communication Module Driver
 This driver is designed to help using a GT-38 Wireless Communication Module with a Raspberry PI (zero or 3) and its GPIO.

-# How to connect the GT-38 to your raspberry GPIO
+# How to connect the GT-38 Wireless Communication Module to your raspberry GPIO
 GT-38 Pin -> RASPBERRY GPIO Pin

 VCC -> 3.3V

 GND -> GROUND

 RX -> TX (pin 9)

 TX -> RX (pin 10)

 SET -> a pin to be chosen

 # How to use the class
 Import the class

 example
 'from GT38 import GT38'

-Call the class like GT38 (SetPin) example
+Call the class like GT38 (SetPin)

+example

 'comModule = GT38(6)'

 # Parameters
 speed
 mode